 How to Become a Remote Online Notary in Illinois

-After January 1, 2024, Illinois Notaries may apply to perform electronic notarizations.
-Find out how you can become an IL Electronic Notary below:
+As of January 1, 2024, individuals may apply to notarize electronic documents remotely by means of audio-visual communication.
+Learn how to become an Electronic Notary Public below:

 2. Complete the state-required training and pass the exam.